vatpac-technology/sops/docs/terminal/darwin.md

 ## Local Procedures
 ### Initial and Pitch
-The [intial points](../../../controller-skills/military/#initial-and-pitch) are at 5 TAC, aligned with Runway 11 and 29.
+The [initial points](../../../controller-skills/military/#initial-and-pitch) are at 5 TAC, aligned with Runway 11 and 29.
 Aircraft will arrive via a straight initial.

 ### Military Gates
 There are numerous [military gates](../../../controller-skills/military/#military-gates) established throughout the TMA to facilitate entry and exit to adjoining SUA.